 The Philadelphia Independent Media Fund is administered by Scribe Video Center.
 Evaluation of proposals and selection of grant recipients is made collectively by members of media arts organizations in the Philadelphia area who are involved in media making, educating and supporting local artists, as well as by individual members of the independent film and digital media community.
 Organizations who have participated in the selection committee include BlackStar Film Festival, Greater Philadelphia Film Office, Lightbox Film Center, Philadelphia Asian American Film Festival, Philadelphia Latino Film Festival, PhillyCAM (Philadelphia Community Access Media), Reelblack, and Scribe.

 Who can apply?

 A producer/director who is a current member of Scribe Video Center and whose primary residence is in Philadelphia or the surrounding counties.
-These include Bucks, Montgomery, Chester, and Delaware counties of Pennsylvania, the Camden, Burlington and Gloucester counties of New Jersey and New Castle County of Delaware.
+These include Bucks, Montgomery, Chester, and Delaware counties of Pennsylvania; the Camden, Burlington, Mercer, Salem, and Gloucester counties of New Jersey; and New Castle County of Delaware.

 All applicants must be at least 18 years old.

 What projects are eligible for Funds?

-Projects that are in the postproduction or distribution stage only.
+Project must be in the post-production or distribution phase.
 Only projects that are close to completion or expect to be completed within twelve months of the award date are eligible for funding.
-We welcome digital video works (including works for broadcast, screenings or gallery exhibition) and audio projects that are created for public audiences.
+We welcome time-based visual media works (including works for broadcast, screenings or gallery exhibition) and audio projects that are created for public audiences.
 Web-based art projects that have a clear strategy of reaching a broad public audience are also eligible.
 How will the Finishing Grant allow you to share your project with your audience?

 What projects are ineligible?